No easy answers to questions swirling around fatal Ottawa bus crash: police chief

 The majority of the patients injured in the crash have been released from hospital, police said, with just one remaining in critical condition while six are listed as serious and four are considered stable.

-But Bordeleau said answers will be slow in coming as the police tackle a mammoth investigation.
+Bordeleau cautioned that answers will be slow in coming as the police tackle a mammoth investigation.

 “There were 90 people on the bus, we have to speak to all of them,” Bordeleau said at a Saturday afternoon news conference.